Hijab: Muslim world

 The tradition of veiling hair in Persian culture has ancient pre-Islamic origins, but the widespread custom was ended by Reza Shah's government in 1936, as the hijab was considered to be incompatible with modernization and he ordered "unveiling" act or Kashf-e hijab.
 In some cases the police arrested women who wore the veil and would forcibly remove it.
 These policies had popular support but outraged the Shi'a clerics, to whom appearing in public without their cover was tantamount to nakedness.
 Some women refused to leave the house out of fear of being assaulted by Reza Shah's police.
 In 1941, the compulsory element in the policy of unveiling was abandoned.

 Turkey had a ban on headscarves at universities until recently.
 In 2008, the Turkish government attempted to lift a ban on Muslim headscarves at universities, but were overturned by the country's Constitutional Court.
-In December 2010, however, the Turkish government ended the headscarf ban in universities, government buildings and schools.
+In December 2010, however, the Turkish government ended the headscarf ban in universities and schools.
+The ban for civil servants remains in place.

 In Tunisia, women were banned from wearing the hijab in state offices in 1981; in the 1980s and 1990s, more restrictions were put in place.

-In 2017, Tajikistan banned hijabs.
+In June 2024, Tajikistan's parliament passed a bill banning "foreign clothing" and religious celebrations for children during the Islamic holidays of Eid al-Fitr and Eid al-Adha.
+The upper house, Majlisi Milli, approved the legislation on 19 June, following approval by the lower house, Majlisi Namoyandagon, on 8 May.
+The bill specifically targets the hijab, a traditional Islamic headscarf.
+This formalization of restrictions comes after years of Tajikistan unofficially discouraging Islamic attire, including headscarves and bushy beards.
+In 2007, the Ministry of Education banned both Islamic clothing and Western-style miniskirts in schools, a policy later extended to all public institutions.
 Minister of Culture Shamsiddin Orumbekzoda told Radio Free Europe that Islamic dress was "really dangerous".
-Under existing laws, women wearing hijabs are already banned from entering the country's government offices.
+Under previous laws, women wearing hijabs are already banned from entering the country's government offices.